Category: Memory Care

 According to the Alzheimer’s Association, dementia is a general term for a decline in mental ability severe enough to interfere with daily life.
 Alzheimer’s is the most common type of dementia.
 Some key warning signs that point to an Alzheimer’s….

-SALMON Health and Retirement’s Tapestry Program is grounded in the philosophy that each person living with Alzheimer’s disease or dementia is unique, rich in life experiences, and entitled to friendships, feelings of well-being and opportunities to participate in life as….
+Memory care program helping residents for 25 years SALMON Health and Retirement’s Tapestry Program is grounded in the philosophy that each person living with Alzheimer’s disease or dementia is unique, rich in life experiences, and entitled to friendships, feelings of….

 There are close to 50 million people living with some form of dementia throughout the world, with roughly 10 million new cases diagnosed every year, according to the World Health Organization.
 Because dementia affects memory, cognition and speaking ability and is….